 Battery Rack and Extra cables

-Depending on the distance between your panels and your batteries, you may need extra cables to connect them.
-You may also need some cables to connect your charge controller to your inverter.
+Depending on the distance between your panels and your batteries, you may need extra cables.
+You may also need cables to connect your charge controller to your inverter.

 You may also need extra cables to connect your batteries in a series or parallel.
 Cables appear to be a theme.
 As you layout your system during the planning phase, make sure you have enough cables for all of the components.

 This article provides a high level overview of components you will need for your first solar power system.
 Building a good system can be very satisfying and provide peace of mind where power is needed.